OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 ### Common Root Detection Methods

 In the following section, we list some common root detection methods you'll encounter.
-You'll find some of these methods implemented in the [crackme examples](https://github.com/OWASP/owasp-mstg/tree/master/Crackmes "OWASP Mobile Crackmes") that accompany the OWASP Mobile Testing Guide.
+You'll find some of these methods implemented in the [OWASP UnCrackable Apps for Android](0x08b-Reference-Apps.md#android-crackmes) that accompany the OWASP Mobile Testing Guide.

 Root detection can also be implemented through libraries such as [RootBeer](https://github.com/scottyab/rootbeer "RootBeer").